neo4j-partners/neo4j-databricks-demo/README.md

 3. **Configure the agent**:
    - **Name**: "Customer Insights Knowledge Agent"
-   - **Description**: "Analyze customer profiles and investment documents"
-   - **Instructions**: "Extract customer preferences, investment goals, risk tolerance, and interests from profile documents"
+   - **Description and Instructions**: See the detailed configuration in `KNOWLEDGE_AGENT_DESCRIPTION.md`
+     - Copy the "Data Source Description" section into the agent's **Description** field
+     - Copy the "Agent Instructions" section into the agent's **Instructions** field
+   - These detailed descriptions help the agent understand the full scope of content and when to use this data source

 4. **Test the Knowledge Agent**:
    ```
+   Example queries:
-   Example query: "What investment interests does James Anderson have that aren't reflected in his current portfolio?"
+   - "What investment interests does James Anderson have that aren't reflected in his current portfolio?"
+   - "Describe Maria Rodriguez's risk tolerance and family circumstances that influence her investment decisions"
+   - "What are Robert Chen's long-term financial goals and how aggressive is his investment approach?"
+   - "What renewable energy investment opportunities are discussed in the research documents?"
+   - "Compare the investment philosophies of First National Trust and Pacific Coast Bank"
    ```

-### Step 7: Create a Multi-Agent System
+### Step 7: Create a Multi-Agent Supervisor

-Combine both agents into a unified system:
+Combine both agents into a unified system using the Multi-Agent Supervisor:

-1. **Create a new Agent**:
+1. **Create a Multi-Agent Supervisor**:
-   - Go to **AI/BI** → **Agents** → **Create Agent**
-   - Select **Multi-Agent**
+   - In your Databricks workspace, navigate to the **Multi-Agent Supervisor** interface
+   - Click **Build** to create a new multi-agent system

 2. **Add agents**:
    - **Agent 1**: Retail Investment Data Assistant (Genie)
-     - Role: "Query structured customer, account, and portfolio data"
+     - This agent queries structured lakehouse data
    - **Agent 2**: Customer Insights Knowledge Agent
-     - Role: "Analyze unstructured customer profiles and documents"
+     - This agent analyzes unstructured profiles and research documents

-3. **Configure orchestration**:
+3. **Configure the supervisor**:
    - **Name**: "Retail Investment Intelligence System"
-   - **Description**: "Comprehensive customer and portfolio analysis combining structured data and unstructured insights"
+   - **Description**: Use the description from `KNOWLEDGE_AGENT_DESCRIPTION.md` under "Multi-Agent Supervisor Description"
    - **Instructions**:
      ```
      You are an intelligent investment analysis system.
 Use the Genie agent to query